Protocorks and monopole Floer homology: Moduli spaces of reducible monopoles over a protocork.

 \section{Moduli spaces of reducible monopoles over a protocork.}

 \begin{plan} In this section we study the moduli spaces of perturbed reducible monopoles over a protocork $P_0(\Gamma)$.
 In Subsection~\ref{subsec:background4D} we recap the relevant background and notation from the book \cite{KM} by Kronheimer and Mrowka that we will need.
-In Subsection~\ref{subsec:CriticalPoints} we compute the formal dimension of the reducible moduli spaces of monopoles asymptotic to the critical points described in Subsection~\ref{subsec:CriticalPoints}.
-This computation will be crucial in the proof of item \ref{thm:DeltaInHMred:item:NMS} of Theorem~\ref{thm:DeltaInHMred}.
-In the last subsection we show that the moduli space of reducible monopoles limiting to $[\gota_{N^{\mathrm{red}},-1}]$ consist of a single point when appropriate perturbations are considered.
+In Subsection~\ref{subsec:CriticalPoints} we compute the formal dimension of the reducible moduli spaces of monopoles asymptotic to the critical points described in Subsection~\ref{subsec:CriticalPoints}. .
+In the last subsection we show that the moduli space of reducible monopoles limiting to $[\gota_{N^{\mathrm{red}},-1}]$ consist of a single point when appropriate perturbations are considered proving Theorem~\ref{thm:ModuliIsPoint}.
 This is a fact of its own interest, because this moduli space constributes to the Seiberg-Witten invariants.
-Indeed it can be used to prove item \ref{thm:DeltaInHMred:item:Delta} of the main theorem, even though in our final manuscript we decided to prove \ref{thm:DeltaInHMred:item:Delta} using only the functorial properties of $\HMfrom$ to make the proof accessible to a larger audience.
 Our propositions will descend from some nice properties of protocorks, in particular: \begin{enumerate} \item $H^1(P_0(\Gamma) \to H^1(\partial P_0(\Gamma))$ is surjective, \item the diffeomorphism $\rho_A$ (see Subsection~\ref{subsec:involutions}) is orientation reversing and preserve $H^1(\partial P_0(\Gamma))$, \item in the \emph{classical} moduli space of \emph{unperturbed} 3-monopoles over $\partial P_0(\Gamma)$, the torus of reducibles is a Morse-Bott singularity and \item the Dirac operator on $\partial P_0(\Gamma)$ associated to flat connections is invertible. \end{enumerate} The main difficulty is to deal with the and perturbations and the blown-up moduli spaces where all the spectrum of the Dirac operator matters. \end{plan}